madelinegannon/personable_robotics/example-lookat/README.md

 2. Calibrate the sensor by manually moving the `sensor_gizmo` into the correct position and orientation.
 3. Click `Use OSC` in the GUI to enable listening for OSC messages (or press 'o' to toggle on/off)
 4. Click `Use Agent` to interpolate between the incoming values (or press 'a' to toggle on/off)
-5. Build and Run `azure_kinect_skeleton_streaming`.
-Ensure that the IP Address and Port are correct before running.
+5. Build and Run `azure_kinect_skeleton_streaming`
+> Ensure that the IP Address and Port are correct before running.
-5. Click `Robot_LIVE` in `example-lookat` when ready to move the real robot (or press 'm' to toggle on/off)
+6. Click `Robot_LIVE` in `example-lookat` when ready to move the real robot (or press 'm' to toggle on/off)

 ## Sensor Calibration